 This gun says “prototype” to me.

-Many of The Mondragon rifles have all been linked to this patent drawing, but this one is for the Model 1900 only.
-Only 2 patents were taken out, one for the manual reloader and one for the 1900.
+Many of The Mondragon rifles have all been linked to this patent drawing, but this drawing is for the Model 1900 only.
+Only 2 patents were taken, one for the manual reloader and one for the semi-auto 1900.

 Other Prototypes Based on the Model 1900

 Photos courtesy of Royal Military College of Canada Museum/Museé Du Collége Royal Du Canada.

 My Observation: Does this magazine look like it should be for a rimmed cartridge?

 - Calibers: 30-30 Winchester, 6.5 Mondragon, 7.65 x 54mm Argentine and 7x57mm Mauser